mahsankhaan/dockerize-with-ibm/README.md

 4. If you have multiple accounts then kindly select your preferred account from the option.
 Example Muhammad Ahsan Khan's Account (ae4eed79ad174e76882b8e52f525b38e)
 5. Now in **Select a region** section you can skip for now.
 6. This is a major upgrade that may have potential breaking changes.
 Do you want to update? [y/N].
 Select **Y**

+#### 3. IBM Container Registry & Docker together

+1. Open your terminal and run the command `ibmcloud login`
+2. Enter Email and Password of your IBM account that you setup while creating the account.
+3. Once successfully login, you will able to see Authenticating...OK
+4. If you have multiple accounts then kindly select your preferred account from the option.
+Example Muhammad Ahsan Khan's Account (ae4eed79ad174e76882b8e52f525b38e)
+5. Now in Select a region section you can skip for now.

+### 4.Setup a namespace
+1. Target IBM Cloud Container Registry region:  `ibmcloud cr region-set us-south`
+2. Let's create a namespace in the above target region `ibmcloud cr namespace-add namespace-check` **NOTE:If you got FAILED error try to change the name of the namespace**
+3. To ensure that your namespace is created `ibmcloud cr namespace-list`

+5. Push Docker image to your namespace
+We have already created our namespace in step 4, now let's push our local image to IBM container registry namespace.

+1. Run command `ibmcloud cr login`  to log into IBM Cloud Container Registry.
+2. Now you must able to see **Logged in to 'us.icr.io'**.
+Same region we created before.
+3. Run command `ibmcloud cr namespace` to see your namespace
+4. Now tag the image that is on our local machine.
+Run `docker tag hello-world:latest us.icr.io/namespace_check/nodeapp:v1` **NOTE: This command can be different for you so be careful <region>.icr.io/<my_namespace>/<image_repo>:<tag> **
+5. Check if the image is successfully tagged `docker images`
+6. Run command `docker push us.icr.io/namespace_check/nodeapp:v1` to push our tagged image on IBM container registry namespace.
+`ibmcloud cr images` to check if your image is successfully pushed